Spinal (lumbar) Decompression

-Spinal stenosis is a narrowing of the spinal canal.
+If you suffer from spinal stenosis (a narrowing of the spinal canal), decompression is performed to release nerves trapped by this narrowing.
 The spinal canal contains the nerves that leave the spinal cord.
 A combination of arthritis in the spine or bulging (herniation) of the discs or (in rarer cases) spondylolisthesis (where a vertebra slips forward or backward) or spinal tumours can cause this narrowing.
-Decompression is performed to release nerves trapped by this narrowing.

 Initially your consultant may recommend anti-inflammatory medication for pain.
 If you have pain down your leg that is caused by pressure on the nerve in your lower back (sciatica), your surgeon may recommend a steroid injection in your spine.